PlayeRom/flightgear-addon-framework/README.md

 git subtree pull --prefix=framework git@github.com:PlayeRom/flightgear-addon-framework.git main --squash -m "Update framework"
 ```

+Alternatively, you can also download [Canvas Skeleton](https://github.com/PlayeRom/flightgear-addon-canvas-skeleton), which already includes this Framework and sample canvas dialogs with an example Widget.

 ## How to use it

 Copy the contents of this framework's `/framework/addon-main.nas` file and paste it into your add-on's `/addon-main.nas` file and make the following modifications: